umich-its-networking/git-training-pub/ex-git-basics.md

 $ git commit -a
 ```

-Note that since we didn't sepecify the commit message on the command, git will drop you into your editor to compose the message.
+Note that since we didn't sepecify the commit message on the command, git will drop you into the text editor (specified in your `$EDITOR`) to compose the message.
 It helpfully add text to the temp document it creates that looks like this:

 ```